cnai-lab/qlatent/README.md

 ## CoLA - Corpus of Linguistic Acceptability

 The CoLA task is an NLP task that checks the grammatical acceptability of English text.
-The higher the score a text gets - the more grammatically correct the text is, and vice versa.
+The higher the score a text gets - the more grammatically correct the text is.
+Conversely, a lower score indicates a more grammatically incorrect text.

 ### Steps for Defining and Running a QCOLA Question